Jonathan-321/point-of-sales-terminal/README.md

-# Point of Sale (POS) System
+# Point of Sale (POS) Terminal

-The Point of Sale (POS) System is a Java-based application designed to facilitate sales transactions and manage inventory for a retail store.
+The Point of Sale (POS) Terminal is a Java-based application designed to facilitate sales transactions and manage inventory for a retail store.
 It provides a user-friendly interface for cashiers to process sales, handle payments, and generate receipts.

 ## Features